-In the project "IRAS" (Integrated Research Platform for Affordable Satellites), an integrated development platform for low-cost satellites is being set up in cooperation between industry and research in Baden-Württemberg.
-Using new technologies of propulsion, structures, electronics and production technologies, an alternative path to today's cost-intensive development is to be taken.
-DLR engages in the field of structures and production technologies and pursues questions around the development and optimization of integrative construction methods for satellite structures.
-Researchers focus on process development for 3D printing processes for metals and ceramics as well as topology optimization and functional integration of 3D printed satellite structures.
+In the Integrated Digital Research Platform for Affordable Satellites (IRAS) project, an integrated development platform for low-cost satellites is being set up in cooperation between industry and research in Baden-Württemberg and managed by the Institute of Structures and Design of the German Aerospace Center (DLR).
+Using new digital, propulsion, structural, electronic and production technologies, an alternative path to today's cost-intensive development is to be taken.
+DLR engages in the field of structures and production technologies and pursues questions around the development and optimisation of integrative construction methods for satellite structures.
+Researchers focus on process development for 3D printing processes for metals and ceramics as well as topology optimisation and functional integration of 3D printed satellite structures.

-The IRAS DCEP (Digital Concurrent Engineering Platform) shall serve as a software-based platform for the computer-aided generation of a holistic conceptual satellite design.
+The IRAS Digital Concurrent Engineering Platform (DCEP) shall serve as a software-based platform for the computer-aided generation of a holistic conceptual satellite design.
 Within IRAS, the DCEP represents the connecting element by combining the distinct expert tools and making them accessible to the end user.
-Thereby, it shall complement or replace the physical presence in a Concurrent Engineering Facility.

 The developed technologies within IRAS will be integrated as payloads on the satellite SOURCE, a 3U CubeSat developed by the students small satellite group KSat and the Institute of Space Systems of the University of Stuttgart, with the goal of successfully demonstrating the IRAS technologies on a mission.
 Another small satellite with an approx. 80 kg mass is being planned.